Chapter 20: Plans

 “Yes, my lord.
 Is there intelligence on him?”

-“Here’re the sightings for the last year before his capture.”
+“He has been wanted for years for seditious activities.
+His sect is outlawed.
+Here are the sightings for the last year before his capture.”
 Gaelib handed over a rolled parchment.
 “It will help you predict where he might go.”

 “He’ll not get away.”

-Gaelib smiled at the pleasant endearing sight.
+Gaelib smiled at the pleasantly endearing sight.

 “As you wish.”
 Steven bowed.

 Gaelib led him by the hand to the table of decadent food and wine.
-He had many entertainments planned.